jstanleyf1985/ReplikaDiscordInterface/README.md

       <li> Discord Bot Token </li>
       <li> Discord Channel (used for restricting to a specific channel) </li>
       <li> Discord Bot Name </li>
+      <li> Discord Require @[BotName] to communicate.
+The Replika Bot will reply to all messages if disabled.
+It is enabled by default.</li>
     </ul>
   </li>